7 Strength Exercises to Do at Home With Minimal Equipment

 7. Bicep Curls

-Elder man returning to good state of healthBicep curls are essential to maintain the strength in your upper body, particularly your arms and pectorals.
+Elder man returning to good state of healthBicep curls are essential to maintain strength in your upper body, particularly your arms, and pectorals.
 While it's helpful to have some small weights at home to perform bicep curls, you can use any object of a certain weight if you would prefer (a weighty book, for example).
 When performing bicep curls, be sure to stand up straight and maintain a straight back at all times.
 Some people find it useful to stand with their backs to the wall when doing bicep curls.
 Hold the weight in your hand and slowly raise your arm towards your shoulder.
 Perform 10-15 reps on either side, and you can even increase the weights between reps if you desire.

 Strength exercises are vital to helping you maintain your health.
 It's vitally important that you stay active at home while access to gyms is restricted.
 We hope the exercises outlined in this post are useful to you!